Workplace Online > Projects > click a project, folder, or file > Click Team Shares

 - Select Email.
 This will open a new message to the share recipient in your default email application.

-- Click the check box in the table header to select all recipients or select the check boxes for multiple individual share recipients.
+- Click the check box in the table header to select all recipients or select the check boxes for multiple individual team share recipients.

 - Select the function you want to perform from the menu that appears to the left of the list.